Carbinski/Facial_Recognition/README.md

 ## 🚀 Setup

-Install the required Python packages in the project root directory:
+Install the required Python packages in the project root directory (I definitely forgot some):

 ```
 pip install opencv-python